WPForms vs Gravity Forms is frequently debated among website owners as one of the best WordPress drag-and-drop form builder plugins.

 Add-ons

-As a small business owner, you use lots of tools and services to grow your business.
-Some of these services include email marketing, payment services, customer support, CRM, analytics, etc.
+As a small business owner, you use many tools and services to grow your business.
+These services include email marketing, payment services, customer support, CRM, and analytics.

 For example, WPForms allows you to add leads to your Getresponse email list from your web forms.